Shoes01/crying-suns-like/NOTES.md

 Give player choice in which encounters to take.

 # FUTURE MVPS
+Cards granting rewards/penalties for 100%ing them.
-Soldier HP : Full HP, Wounded, Dead
+    Cards should also decide "what card comes next" - this is how things will not go according to plan Soldier HP : Full HP, Wounded, Dead
 Finite State Machine
 Procgen within Missions